zwacky/wicki-io/content/posts/2021-08-keep-your-bundle-size-in-check/index.md

 Like the name suggests you need to build source maps.
 With modern framework CLIs it's enabled by default in prod builds.
 {{% /stress %}}

 Useful tool for imported package visualisation in relation to their size.
-By clicking on the packages, you can further imspect their sizes and children.
+By clicking on the packages, you can further inspect their sizes and children.

 👉 `npx source-map-explorer ./dist *.js`
 <br>